๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Barcelona Trip’s Entertainment Costs

 La Sagrada Familia is Barcelona’s #1 attraction, so if you visit during the high season (May to September), it’s a good idea to book tickets more than a week in advance.
-You should expect long lines, but you can also pay for a guided tour to skip the line.
+Expect long lines or you can pay for a guided tour to skip the line.

-Most of Barcelona’s major attractions will not have free admission, but there are a few ways to save some money when visiting them.
+Most of Barcelona’s major attractions do not have free admission, but there are a few ways to save some money when visiting them:

-You can reduce travel costs during your trip by taking advantage of Barcelona’s free activities, including walking tours, visiting the Barceloneta beach, and visiting the Barcelona Cathedral during its free hours.
+You can reduce travel costs during your trip by taking advantage of Barcelona’s free activities, including walking tours, the Barceloneta beach, and the Barcelona Cathedral during its free hours.

 Do You Need Cash in Barcelona?

-Here are some tips on using cash and credit cards in Barcelona:
+Below are tips on bringing and using cash in Barcelona.

 ๐Ÿ’ถ 1.
 Withdraw cash in euros.

-Spain’s currency is the euro and USD is not widely accepted in Spain.
+Spain’s local currency is the euro (โ‚ฌ), and the US dollar is not widely accepted.

 ๐Ÿง 2.
-Bring at least $15 worth of cash per day to Barcelona.
+Carry about $15 worth of cash per day in Barcelona.

 CategoryTotal Cash